nataliasitko/api-gateway/docs/user/tutorials/quick-start-os.md

 #### **Kyma Dashboard**

 1. In Kyma dashboard, go to **Namespaces** and choose **Create**.
-1. Use the name `api-gateway-tutorial` and switch the toggle to enable Istio sidecar proxy injection.
+1. Provide the name `api-gateway-tutorial` and switch the toggle to enable Istio sidecar proxy injection.
 2. Choose **Create**.
 3. In the created namespace, go to **Workloads > Deployemnts** and choose **Create**.
 1. Select the HTTPBin template.